-10 Gorgeous and Original Thanksgiving Table Setting Ideas
+10 Gorgeous Thanksgiving Table Decor Ideas to Try

 We’re not sure why, but food just tastes better when it’s served at a beautifully set table.
-In that vein, here are ten stunning tricks used by the pros to elevate your Thanksgiving tablescape this year.
+In that vein, here are ten Thanksgiving table decor tricks used by the pros to elevate your holiday tablescape this year.
 (Heck, they might even make the peas taste appealing.)

 For a sentimental (and stylish) touch, take a page from Lauren Saylor and set a card at each place setting, have guests write what they’re thankful for and read aloud at the end of the evening.